MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/operator-anchor.md

     ![Initiate Scan button on the Scan Circular code page.](media/circular-code-scan.jpg "Initiate Scan button on the Scan Circular code page")

-4. On your [!include[pn-hololens](../includes/pn-hololens.md)], you will see a hologram that resembles the circular code anchor.
+4. On your [!include[pn-hololens](../includes/pn-hololens.md)], you'll see a hologram that resembles the circular code anchor.
 Align the anchor hologram with the circular code anchor.
 When the green box is aligned, gaze at **Confirm** to select it.

     ![Confirm button on the Circular Code page.](media/circular-code-confirm.jpg "Confirm button on the Circular Code page")